-Choose your Stay Period and room type at our online application portal.
+Choose between an Annual or Semester contract and room type via our online application portal.

 Once we have received your application, we will contact you within 48 business hours by email to offer you an available apartment/room.

-You are allowed to have guests visit you at UniLodge.
-As this is a secure student accommodation building, all residents are required to meet their guests at the entrance door as this door is only accessible by a resident swipe card/key.
-If your visitor is staying overnight, you need to register them with reception.
+You can have guests visit you at UniLodge.
+As this is a secure student accommodation building, all residents are required to meet their guests at the entrance door as this is only accessible by a resident swipe card/key.
+If your guest is staying after 10pm, this is classified as an overnight guest and you will be required to fill out an application at reception.